Bolton is a town and metropolitan borough in Greater Manchester, North West England.

 2021 Census - Bolton

-The census provides a snapshot of the UK providing detailed information about population numbers and social trends.
+The census is a snapshot of the UK that includes important data on population figures and social changes.

-Census statistics provide detailed information about national and local demographics.
+The census provides national and local statistics.
 Census data is used by the authorities to plan and deliver public services, create legislation, and apportion financial resources.

 2011 Census Data - Resident Population of Bolton